oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/constants/supportedConnectors.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/constants/supportedConnectors.tsx)

-This code defines an array of supported blockchain wallet connectors for the Alephium project.
+This code defines an array of supported blockchain wallet connectors for the Oxygenium project.
 The `supportedConnectors` array is initialized with three objects, each representing a different wallet connector.

 The first connector is called `injected` and represents a browser extension wallet.
 It has a `name` and `shortName` property, which are used to display the name of the wallet in different contexts.
 The `logos` property is an object that contains different logo components for the wallet, which are used in different contexts such as desktop and mobile.
 The `scannable` property is a boolean that indicates whether the wallet can be scanned by a QR code.
 Finally, the `extensionIsInstalled` property is a function that returns a boolean indicating whether the browser extension for the wallet is installed.